Meet The 2015 -2016 National All-American Miss Pre-Teen Demi Remolador!

 NAM: Who is your role model?

-NAM: If you could go back in time to any time period what would it be and why?
+NAM: If you could go back in time to any historical event what would it be?

 NAM: If you could have dinner with anyone, who would it be?

 Demi: I would want to have dinner with Michael Jackson!
 The King of Pop made music that could range from upbeat to inspirational to thrilling.
 Not only was Michael a musical genius, but he had a heart of gold.
 As a child, he would donate food to the homeless and donated money to many charities throughout his career.